NextCandy/Xray-Auto/README.md

 ## 💖 Sponsor & Support

 This project is completely free and open-source.
-If you find this script helpful, if it saves you time, and you'd like to support ongoing development and server maintenance, consider buying me a coffee!
+If you find this script helpful, if it saves you time, and you'd like to support ongoing development and server maintenance, consider use my aff!
 Your support is my greatest motivation.

 ### 🌐 VPS Purchasing Recommendations